Online Safety for Kids: A Parent's Complete Guide (2026)

 Model the Behavior You Expect

 Children learn more from watching your behavior than from rules you set.
 Practice what you teach: put your phone away during family meals, set your own screen time limits, be thoughtful about what you share on social media, and demonstrate skepticism when evaluating online information.
-Inconsistency between your rules and your own behavior undermines even the best technical controls — children notice the gap immediately.
+Inconsistency between your rules and your own behavior undermines even the best technical controls—children notice the gap immediately and will use it to argue against restrictions.

 Establish Enforceable Consequences

 Empty threats undermine your entire safety framework.
 If you establish rules about screen time or prohibited platforms, you must be prepared to enforce them consistently.
-Effective consequences are proportional to the violation, consistently enforced without exceptions, and paired with conversations about why the rule exists.
+Effective consequences are proportional to the violation and paired with conversations about why the rule exists—not just punishment.
 For first offenses, temporary device restrictions work well.
 Repeated violations warrant longer suspensions with structured return plans.
 The consistency matters more than the specific consequence.
+For security incidents that go beyond rule-breaking—such as identity theft attempts or contact from strangers—see our incident response framework for structured next steps.

 Get Your Free Family Cybersecurity Evaluation